- M'Koma, Amosy Ephreim, M.D., Ph.D., MS

 - McReynolds, Kate, APRN, MSc, MSN, ANP-BC

-Kate McReynolds started her nursing career in the UK in 1987, and prior to coming to Vanderbilt, worked for 12 years at the Royal Marsden Hospital, London (Europe's largest cancer center).
-She is certified in Oncology and Gynecology Nursing, and gained experience in many areas of cancer care.
-Her last 3 years there were spent working for . . .
+Ms. McReynolds is an advanced practice nurse with expertise in cancer genetics.
+She started her nursing career in the UK in 1989 as a registered nurse.
+Prior to coming to Vanderbilt, she worked for 12 years at the Royal Marsden Hospital, London (Europe's largest cancer center).
+She is certified in Oncology and Gynecology Nursing, and has g . . .

 - Means, Anna L., Ph.D.

 Research Assistant Professor of Surgical Oncology; Assistant Professor of Cell & Developmental Biology; Surgical Oncologist

 - Means-Powell, Julie A., M.D.